-After six years of democratic rule under President Horacio Vásquez (1924-1930), dictator Rafael Trujillo gained power and governed the country with an iron fist for thirty-one years, until his assassination in 1961.
-In February 1963, a democratically-elected government under Juan Bosch took office, only to be overthrown in September of the same year.
-In April 1965, after 19 months of military rule, a pro-Bosch revolt broke out and civil war ensued, provoking a second intervention by the United States, concerned that communists might take over and create a "second Cuba."
+After six years of democratic government under Horacio Vásquez (1924-1930), dictator Rafael Trujillo came to power and ruled the country with an iron hand for 31 years, until his assassination in 1961.
+Juan Bosch won the presidency in democratic elections in February 1963 but was overthrown in September of the same year.
+In April 1965, after 19 months of military rule, a pro-Bosch revolt broke out and civil war ensued, provoking a second intervention by the United States, this time to head off the possibility of a communist takeover and the creation of a "second Cuba".
 The Americans left in 1966 after supervising democratic elections won by Joaquin Balaguer.

 Since 1966, the Dominican Republic has held twelve consecutive democratic elections, which have been won by three different political parties.
+The current president is Danilo Medina of the Dominican Liberation Party (PLD).